A Meta-Repo Workflow

 My Claude Code Plugin really has two “core” ideas:

-1. Strict rules and workflows that the AI should follow while doing work, so that it works in the way you want it to, doesn’t just go off on rabbit holes and tangetnts.
+1. Strict rules and workflows that the AI should follow while doing work, so that it works in the way you want it to and doesn’t just go off on rabbit holes and tangents.

 2. The work is represented in markdown files in the repo.
 Close to the code.